Disclaimer: Naruto does not belong to me. Not even a little bit.

 I refused to watch her leave.

-I knew that if I did, I would lose my composure.
+I knew that if I did, I would my composure.

 I was heiress to the Senju Clan, last member in Konohagakure.